CodeYourFuture/HTML-CSS-Module-Project/level-2/README.md

 - You'll find the designs inside the 'level 2' folder.
 - Add the new section in your `index.html`
-- Create a new page called `order.html` and re-create the design for the order form page (the design is `level-2/store-desktop.png`)
+- Create a new page called `store.html` and re-create the design for the store page (the design is `level-2/store-desktop.png`)
-- For the order page styles, you can keep using the same `style.css` file and add your order page styles in there.
+- For the store page styles, you can keep using the same `style.css` file and add your store page styles in there.
-You could also create a specific `order.css` file - just make sure you're not duplicating the CSS already defined in `style.css`!
+You could also create a specific `store.css` file - just make sure you're not duplicating the CSS already defined in `style.css`!
-- Connect the 2 pages by making the homepage's "Get Karma today" button navigate to the order page.
+- Connect the 2 pages by:
+  - making the homepage's "Get Karma today" button navigate to the store page.
+  - making the header navigation "Store" link navigate to the store page, and the "Meet Karma" link navigate to the homepage.

 ### Submitting your work
  - Remember to **commit and push your code often**